posthoot/posthoot-app.ts/README.md

 ## Support

-For support, email me@iamharsh.dev or join our Slack community.
+For support, email me@iamharsh.dev or join our Discord community.

 ## Security